domsson/fakesteak/README.md

 # charrain

-This is a pretty lame attempt at implementing a "code rain" screen as seen in the movie "The Matrix".
-Lame, because the idea was to sacrifice portability and configurability in exchange for better performance and visuals compared to the existing `cmatrix`.
-However, while I _did_ manage to improve the visuals _somewhat_, I also ended up with noticeably _worse_ performance.
-Not only that, but while this looks great in (u)rxvt, it kind of flickers in pretty much every other terminal I've testet it in.
-Oh well, I've tried.
+This is my personal attempt at implementing a green character rain screen as seen in the "The Matrix".
+There is already `cmatrix`, but I wanted to see if I could get something that looks a bit nicer and possibly runs a bit faster.
+In turn, I sacrifice portability and terminal compatibility.

+Currently, this works pretty nicely in (u)rvxt, but flickers in other terminals I've testet it in.
+It assumes a terminal that supports 256 color mode.